Joshuaalbert/jaxns/README.md

 ![JAXNS](./jaxns_logo.png)

 # What is it?
 Enables probabilistic programming using nested sampling.
 It's coded in JAX in a manner that allows lowering the entire inference algorithm to XLA primitives, which are JIT-compiled for high performance.
+You can read about it here: (https://arxiv.org/abs/2012.15286)

 JAXNS provides a constrained likelihood sampler which combines and modifies ideas from MultiNest (F. Feroz et al. 2008; https://arxiv.org/pdf/0809.3437.pdf) and PolyChord (W.J.
 Handley et al. 2015; https://arxiv.org/abs/1506.00171).
 In particular we perform a sequence of 1D slice sampling with a step-out procedure (https://projecteuclid.org/euclid.aos/1056562461), using clustering to initialise the step-out procedure at each step.